Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/working-with-documents.md

 A call to the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Open](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Open*) method will open the document.
 Alternatively, the [IsOpen](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.IsOpen) property can be set to `true`.

 [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow) controls will always open in the MDI area.
-[ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) controls on the other hand will only open in the MDI area if their [State](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.State) is `Document` before the open occurs.
+[ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) controls, on the other hand, will only open in the MDI area if their [State](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.State) is [Document](xref:@ActiproUIRoot.Controls.Docking.DockingWindowState.Document) before the open occurs.

 ## Activating a Document

-Activating a document will open it, select it, and focus its content as well.
+Activating a document will open it, select it, and focus its content.
 There is no need to open a document before activating it, because activating includes the open behavior.

 A call to the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Activate](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Activate*) method will activate the document.
 An overload of this method allows you to ensure the document is selected but not focused.
 Alternatively, the [IsActive](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.IsActive) property can be set to `true`.

-As described above, to ensure that a [ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) opens in the MDI area, make sure its [State](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.State) property is set to `Document` before activating it.
+As described above, to ensure that a [ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) opens in the MDI area, make sure its [State](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.State) property is set to [Document](xref:@ActiproUIRoot.Controls.Docking.DockingWindowState.Document) before activating it.

 ## Enumerating Open Documents